haayedaslam/ATC-Simulator/README.md

 ATC training simulator aims to address.

 sim.py contains all the code for this project.
 Given how long this file is, it has made me gain an appreciation for the usefulness of splitting modules of the program up into separate files.
 I incorporated this learning into my next major coding project (the Formula 1 tyre degradation simulator, which you can also view on my GitHub profile).

+Alongside this file, all you need to run this simulator are the four png files for the compass and each of the playtime buttons.
+All the other graphics (settings sliders, radar interface, messages output box etc.) were designed using Python's tkinter library.